MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ![PC authoring](media/pc-authoring.PNG "PC authoring")

->[!NOTE]
->When you create a guide using the PC app, a JSON data file is automatically created in Common Data Service.
-This file is for internal use only.
-We don't recommend building functionality on top of this file because it may change over time.

 ## Install, open, and sign in to the PC application
 Use these instructions to install the app (if it hasn't already been installed for you) and to sign in.